 We are completely enamored by the historic cities along the Adriatic Coast.
 While they are each unique in their architecture and culture, they are – to a degree – similar in their setting: cobblestone streets, narrow alleyways and wide squares…and not a whole lot of green space.
 Split, Croatia, however, boasts historic lanes and parks.
 Just steps from Old Town Split, Croatia is Marjan Hill, an expansive nature retreat.

-Marjan Park Split covers the peninsula to the west of the historic core.
+Marjan Park Split covers the peninsula to the west of the historic Split, Old Town core.
 The area – often called the Lungs of Split – is lush with trees, scenic viewpoints and paths for those who want to enjoy Split hiking and wonderful nature in Croatia.